Tom284/portfolio-minor-iot/Lesson 4/README.md

 * One-wire, device communication bus system.
 Mainly used in iButtons, digital thermometers, weather instruments.
 2 wires, low speed 16,3 kbit/s, max length 300-500m.
 Cheap.
 Only 2 wires.Can send communication in both directions over 1 wire.

+## IoT Communication
+* Text: easy to read.
+* Binary: takes less data to send.
+* XML: has keys, not very readable.
+* JSON: has keys, easier to read.
+* YAML: has keys, easier to read.

 ## Reflection

 * .....